yoanpetrov02/file-system-simulator/README.md

 <a name="conclusion"></a>
 ## Conclusion

-This project was written as part of a course task.
-My intention is to provide more features to it, such as:
+My intention is to provide more features to this project, such as:
 - Loading an existing file system from a file.
 - Implement deduplication.
 - Clean up the code and fix minor bugs or design flaws.